-To ensure the best possible health and development outcome, a child with cerebral palsy is likely to need coordinated care by a number of doctors in various specialties during the growing years.
+To ensure the best possible health and development outcome, a child with cerebral palsy is likely to need coordinated care by health care professionals in various specialties during the growing years.
 Learn more about how Mayo Clinic cares for children with cerebral palsy at the Children's Center.
-As your child grows to adulthood, Mayo Clinic can provide a smooth transition from pediatric care to coordinated medical care with adult care doctors.
+As your child grows to adulthood, Mayo Clinic can provide a smooth transition from pediatric care to coordinated medical care with adult health care professionals.

 Advanced diagnosis and treatment

-Mayo Clinic doctors use the most current imaging tests to accurately diagnose cerebral palsy.
+Mayo Clinic experts use the most current imaging tests to accurately diagnose cerebral palsy.
 Tests might include magnetic resonance imaging (MRI), cranial ultrasound, computerized tomography (CT), electroencephalogram (EEG) and others.

 Expertise and rankings

-Mayo Clinic doctors evaluate and treat more than 700 children and adults with cerebral palsy each year.
+Mayo Clinic health care professionals evaluate and treat more than 750 children and adults with cerebral palsy each year.